Where it all began

 The next expansion took place in 2009 when the BB leased from Norfolk Southern, and began operation on, the Virginia Southern Division.
 The Virginia Southern spans 59 miles between the interchange with Norfolk Southern at Burkeville, Va and its termination at at Clarksville, VA.
 Employment soon reached 77.

 We started with a 17 mile line and two employees.
-We've grown over the years to offer 275 miles of track and to employ more than 80 team members.
+We've grown over the years to offer 280 miles of track and to employ around 80 team members.